 The best smart speaker for you depends on a number of different things.
 But, for the vast majority of us, the competition is between only two brands.
 Should you buy a speaker from the Amazon Echo range?
 Or one of the smart Google Home / Nest speakers?

 You might think that choosing between only two options is easy, but it’s far from it.

 As you'd expect from two of the biggest brands in tech (or should we say, two of the biggest brands in any industry), you're not going to be disappointed whether you opt for an Amazon Echo Dot or one of the Google Home devices.
 The good news is that, in a way, you can’t go wrong with your decision.

 Every device in both of these smart home ranges, especially the flagship Amazon Echo and Google Home / Nest speakers, make great smart home devices.

-Both the Amazon and Google smart speakers (and their assistants) let you get answers to questions, set timers and alarms, can be used to control your smart home devices, and much, much more – all with spoken voice commands.
+That means both the Amazon and Google smart devices, thanks to their assistants, get you answers to questions, allow you to set timers and alarms, can be used to control your smart home devices, as well as much, much more – all with spoken voice commands.